shemeshg/pass-simple-mdbook/src/README.md

 Multi-platform GUI for [pass](https://www.passwordstore.org/), the standard unix password manager

 The advantages of `pass simple` include the use of GPGME (native C++), as well as support for YAML and Markdown.
-If you prefer to use a password in the first line without YAML, you might consider using [QtPass](https://github.com/IJHack/QtPass).

 Homepage: <https://sourceforge.net/projects/pass-simple/>